The build123d Examples

 # Align the cross section to the beginning of the path

-handle_cross_section = plane * RectangleRounded(wall_thickness, 8 * MM, fillet_radius)
+handle_cross_section = location * RectangleRounded(wall_thickness, 8 * MM, fillet_radius)

 # Sweep handle cross section along path